teamrubin/teamrubin.github.io/_posts/2015-12-23-sunny-arizona-i.md

 - Lots of new foods!
   - Theo **loves** peanut butter, bananas, yogurt, chicken, turkey, avocado, and... chocolate (we know...
 Grandpa Norm pushed very hard for the chocolate).
 Boob juice still tops his list.
   - Theo will eat just about anything else: spinach, carrots, celery, eggs, paper, *etc.*
-  - Theo hates grape- and cherry-flavored Tylenol
+  - Theo hates grape- and cherry-flavored Tylenol.
 - Theo experienced the desert.
 We went for a brief jaunt in Joshua Tree National Park—we drove through the park *en route* to Phoenix—but his first real desert walk happened here in Shell's beloved Sonoran Desert.
 - Solid poop!
 It's really stinky.
 - Norm taught Theo how to play the drums, and Shell taught him a little piano.
 - Theo opened his first Christmas presents
   - Stacking cups and books from his Grandma Liz and Grandpa Dan.
   - Very cute hat and outfits from his Aunt Jen and Uncle Mike.
+  - A bunch of great clothes and toys from the Hubele family Christmas party.
 - Theo doesn't hate baths anymore!

 Merry Christmas from our family to you.